Nexedi/re6stnet/docs/re6stnet.rst

             Default : 3600  ( 1 hour )

 --pp port proto
-            Port and protocol used by the openvpn server(s).
-Start one openvpn server for each couple port/protocol specified.
+            Port and protocol to be announced to other peers, ordered by preference.
+For each protocol, start one openvpn server on the first given port.
-            Additionally, if no external configuration is given in the command line, re6stnet will attempt to forward a port with upnp for each couple port/proto given.
-            Protocols should be either udp or tcp-server.
-            Default : (1194, udp), (1194, tcp-server)
+            Protocols: udp, tcp
+            Default : --pp 1194 udp --pp 1194 tcp

 --tunnel-refresh duration
             Interval in seconds between two tunnel refresh.
 Refreshing tunnels